Vision: attn as Agent-Commerce Credit

 • borrowers get working capital against observable activity,

-• commerce partners get a credit layer they can place behind their own surfaces,
+• commerce partners get a review path for placing credit behind their own surfaces,